EvanMu96/homedns/README.md

 - NS
 - MX

 And it support normal plain-text DNS to DoT/DoH forwarding.
-You can use it as a DoT/DoH proxy by configuration.
+You can use it as a DoT/DoH proxy with configuration.

 ## Requirements
 - Python 3.8 or above